Select the Object Selection Tools panel. tool from the

 -

-Select Select and Mask to further adjust the selection boundary or view the selection as a mask.
+Select Select and Mask to refine the selection boundary or view the selection as a mask.